kubernetes/sig-release/release-engineering/handbooks/post-release-branch-creation.md

 > [!CAUTION]
 Follow the guidelines below very carefully during the update process.

-- Do not remove old jobs while adding new jobs in this phase, just do not.
+- Do not remove old jobs while adding new jobs in this phase.
 Handle it before or after the post branch creation tasks, or let release engineering take care of this.
-- Do not segregate PRs, just separate auto-generated files from manually updated ones in two (or more) clearly documented commits.
-- Be super careful about `releng/test_config.yaml` especially when commenting out `stable4`
 - Do not hesitate to remove broken jobs, but let the interested SIG(s) know about it so they can re-add it.

-Updating the release branch jobs in `kubernetes/test-infra` for the new release version involves some steps, it is unpredictable work and requires manual intervention as not every job is generated.
-Some of them are added manually and live outside of the generated job tree.

-First of all you need to modify the `releng/test_config.yaml` file ([here](https://github.com/kubernetes/test-infra/blob/master/releng/test_config.yaml)) to:
-- Update version references
-- Rotate stable job configurations sequentially (n -> n+1) - _note: you should put config of stable1 to stable2, then repeat it until you get to the end._
-- Add new version as beta
-- Update configuration for all test suites

-Just shift "args" but not touch interval, sigowners or any other field.
-Remember that args are bound to a set of tests for a specific release, while intervals and everything else is bound to a release "status": stable1/2/3/4 or beta.
-An example of how to correctly rotate the jobs can be found [here](https://github.com/kubernetes/test-infra/pull/34668/commits/819c9d253ab873aff6626a5eaf7635560f7b769e).

-Keep in mind that jobs order might be different, e.g. the first stable1 job and and the first stable2 job might not be the same type of the job, so remember to pay particular attention where you're copying from and to.

-> [!WARNING]
-Consider what has been pointed out in [this issue](https://github.com/kubernetes/test-infra/issues/34675).
-When updating to new release image variants, you’ll need to update the jobs to use these new images.
-However, keep in mind that you can only update a job after the new image tag is available.
-If you attempt to update before the new image exists, the job may fail.
-This is related to how the tags are managed and you should consider using `latest` images instead or you will find yourself opening PRs like [this](https://github.com/kubernetes/test-infra/pull/35288) to fix the image tags for some jobs.

-Remember to update all configs before running the [generation script](#run-test-generation-script) for the upcoming release branch jobs and to verify that the jobs are generated correctly.
+The GCE COS e2e jobs (alphafeatures, default, reboot, serial, slow) use `fork-per-release` annotations and are automatically handled by the `prepare-release-branch` tool.
+Other jobs that live outside the fork-per-release system may still require manual updates.

 #### Configure the release dashboards

-After configuring the jobs you can now configure the [release dashboards](https://github.com/kubernetes/test-infra/blob/master/config/testgrids/kubernetes/sig-release/config.yaml), example [commit](https://github.com/kubernetes/test-infra/commit/31fb8f2b5c4458af675e37765dfebd128da19971), remembering to:
+Configure the [release dashboards](https://github.com/kubernetes/test-infra/blob/master/config/testgrids/kubernetes/sig-release/config.yaml), example [commit](https://github.com/kubernetes/test-infra/commit/31fb8f2b5c4458af675e37765dfebd128da19971), remembering to:

 - Remove the deprecated release sig-release-1.xx-{blocking,informing} dashboards
 - Add the new dashboards for the current release e.g., sig-release-1.xx-{blocking,informing}